CPA timeline: schedule and preparation

 For college students, graduation is not only a celebration of years of hard work, but also a time to start thinking about the future.
 Along with finding that first job, there’s one major moment looming for new accounting graduates: passing the CPA Exam.
 Passing the CPA Exam takes hard work and determination, so planning how to start tackling the exam can be just as important as actually studying for it.

 While passing the CPA Exam is the ultimate goal, it’s important to remember that there are a number of hurdles to clear between now and exam day.
 First things first: you need to determine your eligibility.
-Each state or jurisdiction has their own specific eligibility requirements regarding education stipulations, experience and residency.
-Visit the NASBA website to find eligibility information and review your jurisdiction’s specific prerequisites that you’ll need to complete prior to signing up for the exam.
+Each state or jurisdiction has specific CPA requirements regarding education stipulations, experience and residency, so you'll want to check those before completing your application.

-Before you can sit for any part of the CPA Exam, you first must read the Candidate Bulletin and complete your application through your state board.
 Once you submit the required documentation, your application will be verified for eligibility and you’ll receive a Notice to Schedule (NTS).
-Your NTS will indicate the first and last days you’re eligible to take the exam and is valid for six months.
+Your NTS will indicate the first and last days you’re eligible to take the CPA Exam and is valid for six months.
+Once you've received your NTS, you're better able to define your CPA Exam schedule for studying and sitting for the exam.

 Administered by the AICPA®, the CPA Exam is split into four sections to test the minimum knowledge and skills required of a CPA.
-The exam content is frequently updated to reflect the most relevant information for newly licensed CPAs.
-In total, the exam takes 16 hours to complete, with four hours allotted for each section.
-The four exam sections are:
+The CPA exam content is frequently updated to reflect the most relevant information for newly licensed CPAs.

 PRO TIP: Plan your time strategically

-In order to create a realistic schedule, remember to consider the outside influences that could affect your study schedule.
-Ask yourself a few questions: Are you starting a new job starting soon?
+In order to create a realistic CPA Exam schedule, remember to consider the outside influences that could affect your CPA study schedule.
+Ask yourself a few questions: Are you starting a new job soon?
 Is it your firm’s busy season?
 Do you have any events coming up in your personal life (weddings, vacations, etc.)?
-You need to take these things into account to ensure you give yourself the proper amount of study time.
-Read this blog to learn how to balance study time with your personal life.
+You need to take these things into account as you map out your CPA study plan.

-The four parts of the exam are not equal when it comes to difficulty, with the FAR and REG sections often regarded as the most challenging for students to pass.
-So, it’s important to put some thought into what order you want to take the sections – the exam sections pass rates may be a helpful reference to figure this out.
-There are two main schools of thought when it comes to scheduling the order of your exams:
+The four parts of the exam are not equal when it comes to difficulty, and some exams will build on knowledge you studied for in previous sections.
+So, it's important to create a schedule and an outline of how to schedule your exams.
+There are two main schools of thought when it comes to scheduling the order of your CPA Exams:

 This approach entails taking the section that will be the most difficult for you first.
 Remember, your 18-month clock doesn’t start until you pass your first section, so if you don’t do well your first time, there is no rush to retake the test.
 Plus, passing your most difficult section first gives you a big confidence boost heading into sections you know better.